CSCE331-Fall2025-900-911/project3_gang_y4/README.md

 - **Manager Login** - Separate login for manager access with elevated permissions
 - **Guest Checkout** - No account required for quick purchases
 - **Role-Based Routing** - Automatic redirection based on user type
-- **Navigation** - Back button on login screen to return to landing page

 ### 🛒 Customer Self-Service Kiosk
 - **Dynamic Menu** - Real-time menu loading from PostgreSQL with category filtering